pomdtr/val-town-chrome-extension/README.md

 - `title`: The title of the context menu item.
 - `url`: The url of the script to run.
+- `config`: The config to pass to the script.
 - `children`: An array of child context menu items.
-Cannot be used with `url`.
+Cannot be used with `url` or `config`.

 ## Why is my val not working on (Twitter / Github / ...) ?